 Satisfied customers are more likely to tell others about your business – it’s as simple as that.
 Statistics show that happy customers tell up to nine people on average about their positive experiences with a company.

 Moreover, according to data, 90% of consumers check online reviews before doing business with a company.
 What’s more, around 88% of them trust online reviews as much as personal recommendations.

 Improve Customer Loyalty

 The happier customers are with your brand, the more likely they are to stick around.
 According to research, about 74% of B2B buyers are willing to spend more money to continue doing business with a company that offers great service.
-What a customer defines as excellent customer service can range from great and prompt support to UI tweaks that make the customer experience more streamlined.
+What a customer defines as excellent customer service can range from great and prompt support to UI tweaks that streamline the customer experience.

 Drive More Profit